yssource/crp/src/patterns/visitor.md

 In C++, extensions to the visitor pattern are sometimes used to handle situations where both data and behavior and vary.
 However, those solutions also make use of dynamic casting.
-In Rust that requires opting into RTTI by defining a method for converting the visited objects to [`dyn Any` so that they can be downcast](./../idioms/rtti.md).
+In Rust, that requires opting into [RTTI](./../idioms/rtti.md) by making `Any` a supertrait of the trait for the visitors, so they can be downcast.
 While this extension to the visitor pattern is possible to implement, the ergonomics of the approach make other approaches more common in Rust.

 One of the alternative approaches, adopted from functional programming and leveraging the design of traits and generics in Rust, is called ["data types à